Illuppaiyur

 Illuppaiyur is a village in Ariyalur district, Tamil Nadu, India.
 The village is near the river Kundaru.
 Illupai trees are found in abundance in this area; the village gets its name from this.

 Mostly two communities reside here, Nadar and Chettiar.
 Illuppaiyur has more than five temples.

 Demographics

-As per census 2001, Illuppaiyur had a total population of 3231 with 1511 males and 1720 females.
+As per the 2001 census, Illuppaiyur had a total population of 3,231 people with 1511 males and 1720 females.